The danger of carbon monoxide (CO) in your home is real and something you must seriously consider.

 The heat exchanger is a common culprit when it comes to CO poisoning.
 Your heating and cooling technicians should check this component for safe operation during routine checkups.
 It’s also important to install multiple carbon monoxide detectors and place them near sleeping areas.
 Also, if you notice decreasing hot water supply, a malfunctioning furnace, a burning odor, or increased condensation on windows, you should have your furnace checked by a professional who is familiar with carbon monoxide safety inspections.

-If you have concerns about the safe operation of your heating system or have questions about carbon monoxide and how else you can safely guard against this deadly poison gas, call Vredevoogd today at 616-828-5411.
+If you have concerns about the safe operation of your heating system or have questions about carbon monoxide and how else you can safely guard against this deadly poison gas, call Vredevoogd Heating & Cooling today at 616-828-5411.
 We serve Western Michigan and would be happy to schedule you for a maintenance checkup soon.